mhwlng/dashboard-elite/README.md

 Animated SVG files are possible.

-various button type can be configured, each with their own set of parameters :
+Various button type can be configured, each with their own set of parameters :

 **ToggleButton**